tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/TESS-CosmicRayPrimer.rst

 -  A 120-second LC, made from the 120-second TPF, with on-board CRM

-Because of this, simply coadding the 20-second data from TESS will not produce exactly the 120-second data.
+Because of this, simply coadding the 20-second data from TESS will not produce exactly the 120 second data.

 After the 20-second data is on the ground, cosmic rays are removed using a different method during processing with SPOC.
 Therefore any SPOC TPF or LC products you download will have cosmic ray correction that *is* reversable.
-The details of this process will be dicussed in more detail in Section 2 below.
+The details of this process will be discussed in more detail in Section 2 below.

 What are the impacts of Cosmic Ray Mitigation?